modin-project/modin/docs/getting_started/troubleshooting.rst

 Importing heterogeneous data by ``read_csv``
 """"""""""""""""""""""""""""""""""""""""""""

-Since Modin ``read_csv`` imports data in parallel, it can occur that data read by different partitions can have different type (this happens when columns contains heterogeneous data, i.e. column values are of different types), which are handled differently.
-Example of such behavior is shown below.
+Since Modin ``read_csv`` imports data in parallel, it is possible for data read by different partitions to have different types (this happens when columns contain heterogeneous data, i.e. values in a column are of different types).
+An example of this behavior is shown below.

 .. code-block:: python